GeondoPark/CKD/README.md

 # CKD - Distilling Context Linguistic for Language model compression
 This repository is the official PyTorch implementation of ["Distilling Linguistic Context for Language Model Compression"](https://arxiv.org/pdf/2109.08359.pdf) by GeondoPark, Gyeongman Kim and Eunho Yang.
 Currently, it only contains code for task-specific distillation.
-Experimental code for the task-agnostic and dynabert in the paper will be posted soon.

 ## Setup
 Currently, install other dependencies with conda environments